-To capture these consumption patterns, we endogenized binge-watching by modeling each individual's observed activity as a series of decisions to watch lectures, take quizzes, and take breaks, within a two-stage decision process where they consider both the contemporaneous utility of consumption as well as the utility from knowledge accumulation.
+To capture these consumption patterns, we model binge-watching as an outcome of individual consumers' decisions to watch lectures, take quizzes, and take breaks, within a twostage decision process where they consider both the contemporaneous utility of consumption as well as the utility from knowledge accumulation.
 We then conducted counterfactuals to test how consumption patterns may change with different content release formats, and tested our predictions using a new dataset obtained after a policy change regarding the content release schedule.

 One feature of our model is that we treat individual decisions to engage in content as discrete choices, with a finite set of break length ranges to choose from.
 One extension of our model would be to further assume that individuals can choose the continuous length of time they engage in a particular lecture, quiz, or break.
-In the context of online learning, there is reason to believe that breaks of different lengths may have differential effects on utilities and the accumulation of knowledge; for example, research has shown that sleep can lead to improvements in recently acquired memories (Ellenbogen et al. 2006).
+In the context of online learning, there is reason to believe that breaks of different lengths may have different effects on utilities and the accumulation of knowledge; for example, research has shown that sleep can lead to improvements in recently acquired memories (Ellenbogen et al. 2006).

-We can also extend our model to endogenize the choice of visiting new content versus repeating a lecture or a quiz.
+We can also extend our model to incorporate the choice of visiting new content versus repeating a lecture or a quiz.
 In the current model, we use Goal Progress as a measure of the utility of consumption.
 Goal Progress is quantified by the percentage of lectures and quizzes in a course that have been visited at least once.
 However, another construct that could capture the decreasing or increasing returns to consumption could be "Efficiency" or the effect of the total number of times individuals have visited lectures and quizzes so for, which would reflect both first visits and revisits to content.
 Depending on the sign of the parameters, Efficiency could capture satiation or hedonic adaptation (Inman 2001; Nelson and Meyvis 2008; Nelson, Meyvis, and Galak 2009) if individuals experience decreasing returns to consumption, or fluency if individuals experience increasing returns to consumption (Chou and Ting 2003; Whittlesea and Leboe 2000; Greifeneder, Bless, and Pham 2011).